kubernetes/community/contributors/devel/sig-architecture/feature-gates.md

 # Feature gate progression in Kubernetes

-Feature flags are how Kubernetes tracks progression of functionality that is available to a deployer.
+Feature flags are how Kubernetes tracks progression of functionality that is available when deployed.

 ## Lifecycle